I was skeptical of the art journal idea at first, I'll admit that.

 The photo above is from an article which was discussing slavery in Niger.
 The government officials of the country pretend that it does not exist, and that all is well.
 The group photographed above are insurgents fighting for freedom from their tyrannical government.

 At first, one may think, "Yes, that's right!
 Fight for your freedom and beliefs!
-Don't let anyone step on you!
+Don't let anyone step on you!"

 But, look closely and you'll see that I wrote "Kill 4 Peace" on one of the men's T-shirts.
 Because it's all very ironic.
 Can you really kill for peace?
 Doesn't killing someone (regardless of how cruel/insane/murderous they may be), to promote peace, defeat the purpose of what "peace" is all about?
 And that's what this artwork is saying.
 The text which accompanies it is from a great song by Gus Gus; it reads "I fight fire with fire when I'm in this state.
 If I can't find love, I guess I'll hate."